covalent compounds header image.

 Single, double and triple covalent bonds

-If atoms in a molecule share only 2 electrons then they will form single covalent bonds.
-However if atoms have to share more than 2 electrons in order to achieve full outer electron shells then double or even triple covalent bonds will be formed e.g. study the dot and cross diagrams below for hydrogen, oxygen and nitrogen molecules.
-Recall that oxygen atoms have 6 electrons in their outer electron shell so need to gain two electrons, so when oxygen atoms join to form an oxygen molecule these molecules will contain double covalent bonds between the atoms.
-Nitrogen atoms having only 5 electrons in their outer electron shells need to gain 3 more electrons to complete the outer electron shell, so when nitrogen atoms join to form a nitrogen molecule there will be six electrons in the area of overlap between the atoms, this means that there is a triple covalent bond between the atoms.
+If the atoms present in a molecule share only 2 electrons then they will form single covalent bond between them.
+However if the atoms have to share more than 2 electrons in order to achieve full outer electron shells then double or even triple covalent bonds will be formed e.g. study the dot and cross diagrams below for three diatomic molecules hydrogen (H2), oxygen (O2) and nitrogen (N2).
+Recall that oxygen atoms have 6 electrons in their outer electron shell so they will need to gain two electrons in order to achieve an octet of electrons in their outer electron shell and so when oxygen atoms join to form an oxygen molecule these molecules will contain double covalent bonds between the atoms.
+Nitrogen atoms having only 5 electrons in their outer electron shells need to gain 3 more electrons to complete the outer electron shell, so when nitrogen atoms join to form a nitrogen molecule there will be six electrons in the area of overlap between the two atoms, this means that there is a triple covalent bond between the atoms.
 The image below explains this in more detail:

 Formation of a hydrogen molecule